the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-motivation.md

 4. Create a sense of accountability and ownership for the goals our members want to accomplish in the project
 5. Celebrate the progress of _The Turing Way_ and collaboratively build consensus on the next steps and future directions.

-We aim to create a safe space for shared experience, connection, support and collaboration for the distributed _Turing Way_ community.
+We aim to create a safe space for shared experience, connection, support and collaboration for the distributed community of _The Turing Way_.

 If you want to attend these calls but don't know what to work on, don't worry!
-The _Turing Way_ core team members will be on the call and point you to some starting points in the project and other ongoing efforts where you can make a difference.
+_The Turing Way_ core team members will be on the call and point you to some starting points in the project and other ongoing efforts where you can make a difference.

 ## Techniques

 We offer two types of coworking calls: 1-hour short daily calls to work on ongoing projects in the community, and the bimonthly Collaboration Cafes (2-hours) that offers a mix of community discussion and quiet working slots.
-We encourage our members to join during these designated hours for as long as their schedule allows, even if they can't be present during the entire call.
+We encourage our members to attend for as long during these designated hours as their schedule allows, even if they can't be present during the entire call.

 These calls use a combination of two techniques:
 1. Shut up & Write method